 Sumida River Fireworks Festival

 Every summer Japan prepares for the numerous fireworks (hanabi) festivals held throughout the nation.
-The biggest of these is the display over the Sumida River, which is a major event on the cultural calendar of Tokyo, with spectacular multicoloured layers that blossom into the night sky to awe the millions of spectators gathered along the banks or in boats on the river.
-Many dress in traditional kimono and festival wear for the occasion and although the display is scheduled to end at 8.30pm the festivities run on late into the night.
+The biggest of these is the display over the Sumida River, which is a major event on the cultural calendar of Tokyo, with spectacular multi-coloured layers that blossom into the night sky to awe the millions of spectators gathered along the banks or in boats on the river.
+Many dress in traditional kimono and festival wear for the occasion and although the display is scheduled to end at 8:30pm the festivities run on late into the night.
 The highlight of the display is a dazzling competition between highly acclaimed fireworks manufacturers.
-The element of competition makes the display all the more exciting because the rivalry between the different pyrotechnics groups is fierce and the event is an important showcase for them - as each group tries to outdo the others the spectators gasp at all the beautiful lights and patterns.
+The element of competition makes the display all the more exciting because the rivalry between the different pyrotechnics groups is fierce and the event is an important showcase for them, as each group tries to outdo the others the spectators gasp at all the beautiful lights and patterns.
 One of the best ways to experience the event is to go cruising on the river and enjoy the display from the water before partying the night away onboard.
-For more information contact the Fireworks Office on +81 (0)3 5246 1111.

 Venue: Sumida River

 Date: 25 July 2015